RyanAllcock/SurfaceConstruction/README.md

 ## How To Use
 - preview and make program using .DLL files located in deploy folder
-- make sure GLEW and GLM header files are present
-- make using Makefile on Windows operating system
 - execute using cubes.exe
 	- *p* changes Marching Cubes type
 	- *w* *a* *s* *d* *lctrl* *space* to move free camera